charafzellou/golang-crypto-validator/README.md

 4. Manage a simple score-based system in a competitive environment

 ## The Challenge
 You are tasked with creating a client application that communicates with a provided server.

 The server will issue two types of cryptographic challenges: hash challenges and encryption challenges.
 Your client must solve these challenges correctly to earn points.
-The first student to reach 30 points wins the challenge.

 ### Server Endpoints
 The server provides the following endpoints:

 1. `/subscribe` (POST): Register your client with the server
 2. `/info/{address}` (GET): Retrieve your current score and information
-3. `/challenge/hash/{address}` (GET): Request a hash challenge
+3. `/challenge/hash/{address}` (GET): Request a SHA256 hash challenge
-4. `/challenge/hash/{address}/{challengeID}` (POST): Submit a hash challenge solution
+4. `/challenge/hash/{address}/{challengeID}` (POST): Submit a SHA256 hash challenge solution
-5. `/challenge/encrypt/{address}` (GET): Request an encryption challenge
+5. `/challenge/encrypt/{address}` (GET): Request a RSA encryption challenge
-6. `/challenge/encrypt/{address}/{challengeID}` (POST): Submit an encryption challenge solution
+6. `/challenge/encrypt/{address}/{challengeID}` (POST): Submit a RSA encryption challenge solution

 ### Challenge Types